seunghan96/seunghan96.github.io/_posts/2022-01-01-mlops_Introduction_to_Machine_Learning_in_Production_1-1.md

 Data drift

-- distribution of the data you trained $\neq$ distribution of the data that you're running inference
+- distribution of the data you trained $$\neq$$ distribution of the data that you're running inference

 <br>